 Data key in the request payload contains important information such as the file path and size.

 For more information about webhook payloads, read here.
-You may also want to watch our short webhooks tutorial:

 Post photo by Damir Spanic on Unsplash